xrobert35/es-mapping-ts/README.md

 # es-mapping-ts

-## This library is used to generate elasticsearch mapping throught typescript annotation
+## This library is used to generate elasticsearch mapping through typescript decorator